 - The referee calls a "face-off" where he throws the ball to neutral water.

-- The shot clock expires on the offensive team.
+- The 35 second clock expires on the offensive team.

 - The referee calls a major foul (exclusion or penalty foul).